kvande/docker-img/compose/gitlab/Readme.md

 * but, first alter the Windows specific path in it if needed
 the content in that path is used so that the container can restart without loosing all gitlab specific setup
 * pull latest image: `docker image pull gitlab/gitlab-ce`
-* run the file like this: `docker-compose -f "docker-compose-web.yml" up -d  `
+* run the file like this: `docker-compose -f "docker-compose-web (-linux if needed).yml" up -d  `

 ### 2] When container has started